go-gitea/gitea/CONTRIBUTING.md

 If you set your `user.name` and `user.email` git configs, you can add the line to the end of your commit automatically with `git commit -s`.

-We assume in good faith that the information you provide is legally biding.
+We assume in good faith that the information you provide is legally binding.

 ## Release Cycle